-• Graduates will participate in the mission of God and the ministries of the global Church from an evangelical missiological perspective.
+• Students will have demonstrated an understanding of the mission of God and the ministries of the global Church from an evangelical missiological perspective .

-- Graduates will demonstrate critical thinking and integration skills in order to foster individual and social transformation. - Graduates will demonstrate sensitivity to cultural and ethnic diversity for building relationships and for communicating the Gospel in context. - Graduates will have skills and knowledge and networks of relationships to pursue vocations that engage the mission of God globally. - Graduates will value the importance of spiritual formation in both its personal and communal dimensions.
+- Students will have demonstrated critical thinking and integration skills for the contextualization of the Gospel in order to foster personal and social transformation . - Students will have demonstrated sensitivity to cultural and ethnic diversity for building relationships and for the communication of the Gospel. - Students will have demonstrated capacities to pursue vocations that engage the mission of God globally. - Students will have demonstrated capacities to cultivate a theologically reflective practice of Christian discipleship.